+This subsection briefly discusses the \ac{MoM} in \ac{EM}.
 One approach to deriving the frequency response of EM devices involves solving the electric field integral equation (EFIE).
 This method utilizes an equivalent representation of the structure based on the distribution of current density on conducting surfaces.
-The EFIE is expressed as:
+The \ac{EFIE} is expressed as:

 where $\vec{E}_{\text{inc}}$ is the incident electrical field, $\vec{J}(\vec{r}')$ is the surface current density, $\hat{n}$ is the normal vector to the conducting surface, and $\overline{\overline{G}}$ is the dyadic Green's function, which depends on the dielectric property and configuration of the surfaces.